meltyourface/blank/posts/Sabbath-rituals/Summer-Solstice-Handfasting-Ritual-Guide/index.md

 4. Binding the Couple's Hands:

-Choose a cord or ribbon imbued with the colors of the Summer Solstice: yellow for the sun's light, green for abundance, blue for clear skies, and white for purity.
+**Choose a cord or ribbon imbued with the colors of the Summer Solstice**: yellow for the sun's light, green for abundance, blue for clear skies, and white for purity.

 Knot pattern:
 - Begin with a basic knot to symbolize unity.